Facets-cloud/Readme-Documentation/docs/FOR DEVOPS/web-components/sample-web-component.md

 }

 customElements.define('my-greeting', MyGreeting);
 ```

 Post this, you can upload them to any static hosting service of your choice (e.g. S3, GitHub Pages, Cloudflare Pages, etc) just make sure both files are publicly accessible over HTTPS.

-## 3. How to Render inside Facets ?
+## 3. How to Render inside Facets?

-Once hosted, you can load the component by referencing the .js file directly.
+Once hosted, you can load the component by referencing the .js file directly.\
-For example : <https://your-host.com/my-greeting.js> in the remote url section of web-components.
+For example: [https://your-host.com/my-greeting.js](https://your-host.com/my-greeting.js) in the remote url section of web-components.